Odesa braces for looming Russian assault

 The war in Ukraine has burned the hottest in the country’s south since the first day of the Russian invasion.

-Now, with Russian troops barely 100km away from the crucial Black Sea port of Odesa, Ukraine’s third-largest city is preparing for its own version of the brutal urban combat that has engulfed Kyiv, Kharkiv and elsewhere.
+Now, with Russian troops barely 100 km away from the crucial Black Sea port of Odesa, Ukraine’s third-largest city is preparing for its own version of the brutal urban combat that has engulfed Kyiv, Kharkiv and elsewhere.

 The city’s historic old quarter has now become a fortress, with tank traps and sandbagged positions closing off streets and providing a maze of defences against any would-be assailant.

 On a sunny day in mid-March – though the weather was still biting cold, with a freezing wind coming off the sea – codenamed soldiers control access to key avenues.
-The guards, both enlisted members of Ukraine’s armed forces and new volunteers in the recently established Territorial Defence, enforce a strict curfew at 7pm – any caught outside in a vehicle without the requisite papers after this time are simply shot, a measure adopted following incursions from Russian saboteurs.
+The guards, both enlisted members of Ukraine’s armed forces and new volunteers in the recently established Territorial Defence, enforce a strict curfew at 7pm – anyone caught outside in a vehicle without the requisite papers after this time is simply shot, a measure adopted following incursions from Russian saboteurs.

-The city is predictably quiet – around 150,000 of its one million inhabitants have fled, while most shops are closed.
+The city is predictably quiet – around 150,000 of its 1mn inhabitants have fled, while most shops are closed.
 Some of those that remain open do so in a very different form than their normal one.
 One of these is the Odesa Food Market, a hall of chic restaurant stalls that now hosts one of the city’s main collection points.

 Humanitarian volunteers from across the city fill the interior.
-One of these, Inga Kordynovska, a lawyer-turned-air coordinator, now helps run these crucial logistics of Odesa’s defence.
+One of these, Inga Kordynovska, a lawyer-turned-air co-ordinator, now helps run these crucial logistics of Odesa’s defence.

 “There are thousands of people enrolled in Territorial Defence [forces] here,” Kordynovska says.
 “They are a new formation that was only rolled out shortly before the war started, so we provide food and supplies to them first,” she says.